Design Examples of Presenting Annual Budget Proposal in PowerPoint

 Capital Expenditures Table capex

-Include marketing budget overview
+Include a marketing budget overview

 If you use too many figures on one slide, it will be hard to keep the attention of the audience.
-Here are the slide examples you can use to communicate the marketing calendar, budget allocation, and planned expenses on promotion.
+Here are the slide examples you can use to communicate the marketing calendar, budget allocation, and planned expenses for promotion.

 You can use the marketing mix approach to present marketing budget allocations.
 Here you can see an example presentation of Marketing Mix 7Ps on one slide Product, Promotion, People, Price, Process, Place, and Physical Environment factors: